btwonion/headquarters/README.md

 # Headquarter

-Minecraft-Server managing tool written in Kotlin and using Docker.
+"A kubernetes based managing tool to manage minecraft servers and proxies"

 ## 💸 Support